 Banana – Banana weevil borer, Rust thrips

-Insect(s): Banana weevil borer (Cosmopolites sordidus) and Rust Thrips (Chaetanaphothrips signipennis)
+Insect(s) Banana weevil borer (Cosmopolites sordidus) and Banana rust thrips (Chaetanaphothrips signipennis)

 2. If re-planting into an old banana block, allow at least 6 months fallow after the old banana material has rotted down.